 What are groundwater springs?

 We will discuss two types of springs.
 The first type of spring discharges from the ground due to pressure from underground aquifers.
-The second is saturated ground that seeps from the ground causing the ground surface to be wet.
+The second is saturated subsurface that seeps from the ground causing the surface to be wet.

 I know some parts of the country have groundwater springs from an underground water source.
 Water flows from the spring throughout the year.
 The flowing water from these springs is the result of an underground aquifer that holds water.
 The water flows downgrade until it finds an outlet in the ground surface and discharges through the opening.
 Often, the water flows under pressure, much like an opened fire hydrant.